AEO Content Scorecard

 3. Scoring across AEO categories

-The agent produces a weighted score across categories, commonly including:
+The node produces a weighted score across categories, commonly including:

 Readability